jimdigriz/erlchash/README.md

 ## Constraints

  * The maximum number of nodes you can insert is `2^27-1`, you should not even try to approach this number
- * The object can never be empty (you cannot create an empty object or delete to leave zero objects)
+ * The object can never be empty (you cannot create an empty object or delete to leave zero nodes)

 # Development